UCL-ARC/Enigma-PD-WML/README.md

 ### Via apptainer

-You'll need to put the `.sif` file in the top level of the directory you made in the last section, or provide the full path to its location.
+You'll need to put the `.sif` file in the top level of the directory you made in the ['Create standard directory structure' section](#3-create-standard-directory-structure), or provide the full path to its location.

 ```bash
 apptainer run --bind ${PWD}:/home --bind ${PWD}/code:/code --bind ${PWD}/data:/data enigma-pd-wml.sif